availability-icon

 Have any thoughts like these ever arisen during a particularly difficult situation?
 “This is so unfair.” … “I cannot do anything right.” … “I feel trapped.
 I have no options.”
 More than likely, you have thought these or something similar.
 Most people have struggled with these negative thought patterns at some point in their lives.
 They are called cognitive distortions, and these negative, untrue thoughts can turn into self-sabotaging actions.

 People’s thoughts, feelings, and actions are all intertwined, and cognitive distortions and maladaptive thinking patterns can make difficult situations worse or even create problems for people.
 Cognitive distortions present a significant problem when they take over an individual’s thinking, but many people are working with mental health professionals to fight back.
 They are reaching out for cognitive behavioral therapy (CBT), an evidence-based psychotherapy approach that can replace these cognitive distortions with true, positive thought patterns.
+If you think you could benefit from cognitive behavioral therapy, reach out to Thriveworks Littleton today.

 What Does CBT Do?